safebear/test-protractor-course/README.md

   },
 ```

+Copy the contents of your `page_objects` folder from the cucumber framework into the `page_objects` folder for this one (we won't recreate this again!)

 ## Create You Test Spec File

 Then create your spec file (to create a product) with the following code: